Perennials/articles/Nodejs-introduction-for-synchronous-guys.md

 async calls in this case?
 Because of performance.
 If we use sync calls, the time it takes to close all files will be the sum of the time to close each individual file.
-If we use async mode, the time it takes to close all files will be the time it takes to close the slowest it takes to close one individual file.
+If we use async mode, the time it takes to close all files will be the time it takes to close the slowest individual file.

 ```js
 // async logic